-Shire of Chapman Valley Local Planning Scheme No.2 - Scheme Amendment No.2 Schedule of Submissions No.2 - Scheme Amendment No.2 sions Submission No. & Date Rec'd Respondent Nature of Submission Comment Recommendation Drummondita ericoides, Grevillea bracteosa subsp, Howatharra, Eucalyptus cuprea and Leucopogon marginatus.
+Shire of Chapman Valley Local Planning Scheme No.2 - Scheme Amendment No.2 Schedule of Submissions e No.2 - Scheme Amendment No.2 ssions Submission No. & Date Rec'd Respondent Nature of Submission Comment Recommendation Drummondita ericoides, Grevillea bracteosa subsp, Howatharra, Eucalyptus cuprea and Leucopogon marginatus.
 DRF are protected in WA as outlined in Section 23F of the Wildlife Conservation Act 1950.
 In order to protect remnant vegetation within Lot 7550 including potential occurrence of DRF species DBCA recommend that the proponent consider amending the BMP to align firebreaks for the 3 new lots along the existing remnant vegetation boundaries rather than along proposed lot boundaries.
 Authority."
+Authority."
 It is suggested that at such time as the proponent seeks to lodge a subdivision application that it would be appropriate for the Shire to request the imposition of this condition.
 The Shire has provided a copy of the DBCA's advice to the proponent who have advised as follows: "Thank you for opportunity to review submissions.
-We note that the finalisation of a structure plan will enable a number of issues to be addressed in more detail, particularly around the lot configuration, vegetation and bushfire management.
-The structure plan will be developed further once the scheme amendment is progressed further."
-Council may consideration to the modification of their Bushfire Management Plan with regard for the DCBA's comments prior to finalisation of a future subdivision process. subdivision process.
-5 (27/5318) Department of Primary Industries & Regional Development No objection DPIRD conducted a property and lot size analysis for all Shires in 2010 which showed at that time the Shire of Chapman Valley had: - almost 40% of all properties were smaller than 100ha; - 60% of all individual lots were smaller than 100ha; - within the locality of Howatharra where Lot 7550 is located, the median lot size was 41ha (the average lot size is 86ha).
-This shows that there are already a large number of small lots in the shire.
+We "Thank you for opportunity to review submissions.
+We proponent the finalisation of a structure plan will be developed further."
+Council may consider it reasonable to request that the proponent give consider it reasonable to request that the proponent g subdivision process.
+5 (27/5318) Department of Primary Industries & Regional Development No objection DPIRD conducted a property and lot size analysis for all Shires in 2010 which showed at that time the Shire of Chapman Valley had: - almost 40% of all properties were smaller than 100ha; - 60% of all properties were smaller than 100ha; - within the locality of Howatharra where Lot 7550 is located, the median lot size was 41ha (the average lot size is 86ha).
+This shows that there are already a large number of small ots in the shire.
 DPIRD is not aware of any evidence to support the proposition that agricultural development and diversification is being impeded by a shortage of small lots in the shire.
 Therefore we do not agree with the argument for rezoning of lots for subdivision to facilitate agriculture, as stated in Section 3.4 of the Scheme Amendment Report.
 There is ample evidence to show that subdivision of rural It is noted that DPIRD's submission concludes that it raises no objection to the proposed rezoning.
 DPIRD's submission acknowledges that Lot 7550 is contained with an area identified for Rural Smallholdings in the Shire of Chapman Valley Local Planning Strategy.
-It is noted that Lot 7550 immediately adjoins land already zoned and subdivided for Rural Smallholding to the west, to the north, and to the south, and it adjoins land to the east that is identified for Rural Smallholding' zoning that is already at lot sizes more appropriate to a Rural Smallholding zone.
+It is noted that Lot 7550 immediately adjoins land already zoned and subdivided for 'Rural Smallholding' to the west, to the north, and to the south, and it adjoins land to the east that is identified for 'Rural Smallholding' to the west, to the north, and to the south, and it adjoins land to the east that is identified for 'Rural Smallholding' to the west, and to the south, and it adjoins land to the east that is identified for 'Rural Smallholding' to a Rural Smallholding zone.
 The rezoning of the property will allow for the subdivision and creation of lots that are consistent with those already existing in the surrounding area.
 Note submission.